Sanchfer007/Git-and-GitHub-101/README.md

 You're on your way!
 The next step is to learn about creating what GitHub calls a _fork_.
 Forks are copies of someone else's repository.
 In GitHub's workflow you collaborate on projects by creating a fork, modifying the code, and then finally making a _pull request_ to have your code merged into the original.

 Work throgh the GitHub Guide [Forking Projects][forking] to learn how to create and work with forks.
 You can skip the _cloning_ step and make your changes online for now.
 We will learn about working locally (with files that reside on your computer in the next section).

-#### Create your project plan

-Your team lead should create a reposititory for your team on GitHub.

 ### Using Git on the command online